Regulus98/Battery-Management-System/README.md

 # My First Step
 Read for comprehension

-Its a Battery Management Project.
+It's a Battery Management Project.
 There is a schematic and designed circuit board in there.